Alexey314/m3u-radio-music-playlists/README.md

 lynx is a terminal web browser that doesn't load any kind of media and only shows links, text and stylings, we use it's `--dump` flag to save all the text and links from the website

-grep is a powerful program that takes strings of characters and grep them to assist us in finding the stuff we need we used a pipe `|` to take the information lynx gave us and send it to grep, we first look for every `.m3u` file in the page and then further filter these links by `top_radio` in the next grep command to only get the file links we need, finnaly use `>` to write all of these information to the `list.txt` in the current directory we are in
+grep is a powerful program that takes strings of characters and grep them to assist us in finding the stuff we need we used a pipe `|` to take the information lynx gave us and send it to grep, we first look for every `.m3u` file in the page and then further filter these links by `top_radio` in the next grep command to only get the file links we need, finlay use `>` to write all of these information to the `list.txt` in the current directory we are in

-2nd step: we use aria2 to download these files to our preffered directory in our case `~/Music/bare_m3u/`
+2nd step: we use aria2 to download these files to our preferred directory in our case `~/Music/bare_m3u/`
 ```
 /usr/bin/aria2c -x 16 -j 4 -i ~/Music/list.txt -d ~/Music/bare_m3u/
 ```